Schedule Annual Maintenance

 Install a sump pump with a reliable liner in your basement.
 The sump pump liner should be large enough to allow enough water into the basin that the pump can run a full cycle without turning on and off constantly (called "short-cycling"), which burns out the pump prematurely.

 A battery backup sump pump should also be included to ensure that your sump pump can run during power outages or a blown fuse.
 A battery backup sump pump can also offer you protection if your primary sump pump fails for any reason.
-Click to learn more about sump pumps in Minnesota, Iowa, and Wisconsin.
+Click to learn more about sump pumps in Minnesota, North Dakota, Iowa, and Wisconsin.

 A trench should be created around the basement floor, leading to the sump pump.
 If you have concrete block walls, weeping holes should be drilled in the basement walls into each block cavity at the base.
 This gives the water an appropriate channel out of the walls, sending it to the sump pump.